-- Use Large Containers-these will hold more water and reduce watering time.
+- Use Large Containers, they will hold more water and reduce watering time.

 - Plant In Distances To Allow For Air Circulation-note plant spacing on the plant label.

-- Mulch With Organic Material-decomposes slowly and increases nutrition from the soil.
+- Mulch With Organic material, it decomposes slowly and increases nutrition from the soil.

 - Regular Fertilization Program-avoids over and under-feeding.